 Photography: Melissa Gayle / Venue: The Hideout at Kirkwood / Wedding Planner: Cotton and Oak / Florist: Bloom Generation / Hair & Makeup: Megan Cary Artistry / Dessert: Cookie Love SF / Wedding Caterer: Mother Lode Deli & Aimee’s Coffee Cabin / Beer: Sequoia Brewing Company / Rehearsal Dinner Food & Drink: WRP Catering / Rentals: Forever Vintage Rentals, Encore Events Rentals, Frances Lane, Botanica Events / Cocktail Music: Rolando Morales / Band: Good Bad the Band / Dress: Daughters of Simone / Shoes: Grey City / Groom’s Blazer: Amazon / Groom’s Pants: Daskalos / Boots: Nordstrom / Rings: Digby and Iona & Etsy Wood Works / Bridesmaids Dresses: Show Me Your Mumu, Lulu’s, Forever21, & Stone Cold Fox / Flower Girl Dresses: Arabella and Rose

-Melissa Fuller Photography and Cotton & Oak Events (formerly Katie Rebecca Events) are members of our guide.
+Cotton & Oak Events (formerly Katie Rebecca Events) and Melissa Fuller Photography are members of our guide.
 Click here to see how to become a member.